oliver-butterley/ma2-2024/pages/part5.md

 This number $I$ is called the integral of $f$ on $R$ and is denoted $\iint_{R} f(x,y) \ dx dy$.

-All the basic properties of the integral of step functions, as stated in Theorem [\[thm:props-integral\]](#thm:props-integral), as holds for the integral of any integrable functions.
+All the basic properties of the integral of step functions, as stated in [the above Theorem](#thm:props-integral), as holds for the integral of any integrable functions.
 This can be shown by considering the limiting procedure of the upper and lower integral of step functions which are part of the definition of integrability.

 ## Evaluation of multiple integrals